 Things to know:

-- WordPress official recommend users to use self hosted WordPress platform if you want to run 3rd party advertising program (Ex: AdSense, BuySellAds, Infolinks).
+- WordPress official recommends users to use self-hosted WordPress platform if you want to run a 3rd party advertising program (Ex: AdSense, PropellerAds).

 - If you are violating WordPress.com advertising guidelines by using 3rd party ads or linking out to illegal sites, your blog will be suspended.